toomasr/lizzie/guides/running-with-katago.md

 The next steps are to define the Engine in Lizzie.
 Before we start doing that we should come up with a proper KataGo startup command that we'll later on add to Lizzie configuration.

 I personally use 2 different setups.
 One is when I'm at home and I have access to my other machine with a more powerful GPU and the the other option is running KataGo on my Mac where I'm also running Lizzie from.
 I'll call these two respectively Local and Remote configurations.

+Once we have prepared the command and configured the engine we'll also do a sample analysis of a game!

+Alright, onto prepareing the command!

 ## Prepare the Command